PinkBro05/COS30019-Assignment2B-ML-DL/README.md

 ## Getting Started

 ### Data Preprocessing
+**Note:** This step expects large amount of time and computational resource due to the amount of raw data

 The project includes a comprehensive data preprocessing pipeline in the `Utils` folder.
 Follow these steps to preprocess the raw traffic data: